Skip to Content

 Red-Tailed Hawks in Wisconsin

-You’ll spot these impressive hawks soaring above Wisconsin’s open spaces, with their distinctive red tails flashing like nature’s stop signs as they hunt for prey.
+You’ll spot these impressive hawks soaring above Wisconsin’s open spaces, with their distinctive red tails flashing like bright flags in the sunlight.

 Habitat and Distribution of Red-Tailed Hawks